03 Feb Outerspace vs. Cyberspace

 Although rocket scientists, they didn’t realize they started a revolution.
 A revolution of possibilities never before imagined.
 If men from the planet Earth could achieve what many thought to be impossible, what was stopping us from, well, just about anything?

-You don’t have to look any further than the freshman graduating class of 2016 to realize how ginormous that leap for mankind really was.
-They were born in 1994 on Earth, yet in cyberspace; it’s all they’ve ever known.
+You don’t have to look any further than the graduating class of 2022 to realize how ginormous that leap for mankind really was.
+They were born in 2004 on Earth, yet cyberspace is the only way of life they’ve ever known.

-Although our future mayor will have a television with more than three major networks, he will likely prefer to watch via the newest iSomething, which is why he entered college having a slight hearing loss in the first place.
+Although our future mayor will have a television with more than three major networks, he will likely prefer to be a streamloader—binging off his parent’s subscription.
 And, although he’ll be well-read, Amazon will be his bookstore of choice—going to a physical bookstore is so 1900’s…even if it was 1990.

 Obviously, as Bob Dylan wrote, “Times, they are a’changin’”.
-Sure, maybe cyberspace has supplanted outerspace in the minds of incoming freshman.
-But, both were important.
+Sure, maybe cyberspace has supplanted outerspace in the minds of high school seniors.
+But both were important.

-And, so here we are.
+And so here we are.
 It’s our turn to leave a gift.
-What will our legacy be in our hometown, our county, our state?
+What will your legacy be in our hometown, your county, your state?
 The time has come to put some serious thought into it—and we can help you.

 In 1947, Neil Armstrong entered our very own Purdue University as a freshman.
 He was thinking about his legacy then.
-Thousands of college freshman are off to college in the next two weeks.
-They’re thinking about it now.
+Thousands of seniors will begin college this year and they’re seriously thinking about it now.

 Let’s be intentional, fellow philanthropists.
-What can we do now that will make a difference in 50 or 100 years like the Indiana State Parks?
+What can we do now that will make a difference in 50 or 100 years like space exploration has?
 How can your Community Foundation help you achieve that goal?
 The time is now.
 The sky is the limit—especially when you know we have footprints on the moon.